I promised to wait. But…

 - 2-3 TB pumpkin puree, depending on the pumpkin flavor desired (fresh or canned)

-- 3 TB pure maple syrup (where to buy)
+- 3 TB pure maple syrup (where to buy)--reduce this amount if you don't want a very sweet latte.

 - ½ tsp pumpkin pie spice (where to buy or homemade)